HadarLeiman/Ex4/README.md

 In the client program Insert the vector sample as a string of numbers with spaces between them a distance metric name and a number k.
 `[vector] [metric] [k]`
 where k is an integer and a valid distance function name is one of the following:
-AUC (for Euclidean distance), MAN (for Manhattan distance), CHB (for Chebyshev distance), CAN (for Canberra distance) or MIN (for Minkowski distance) for example: `1 2 3`.
-Then press enter. the input vector needs to be in the same size as the vectors in the training data.
+AUC (for Euclidean distance), MAN (for Manhattan distance), CHB (for Chebyshev distance), CAN (for Canberra distance) or MIN (for Minkowski distance)
+for example: `1 2 3 4 MAN 3`.
+Then press enter.
+the input vector needs to be the same size as the vectors in the training data.
 The label prediction will be printed on the screen.
-In case of invalid sample input, An error message will be printed.
+In case of invalid sample input, the program will print invalid input.
-The program will continue to receive sample vectors in an infinite loop.
+The client will continue to receive sample vectors from the user and send them to the server for classification until the user enters -1.

 ### compile and run the example:
 <img src="https://user-images.githubusercontent.com/72741540/207402120-c71721bc-94f0-4884-ab2e-482e2ebb4ea2.png" width="350" height="180">